Regression adjustment in completely randomized experiments with a diverging number of covariates: Regression Adjustment

 In general, $\htau $ is biased in finite samples.
-Correcting the bias gives stronger theoretical guarantees as our later asymptotic analysis suggests.
+Correcting the bias gives stronger theoretical guarantees as our later asymptotic analysis confirms.
 Here we propose a bias-corrected estimator.
-Define the potential residuals based on the population OLS as
+Define the potential residuals based on the population \OLS ~as

-The property of the OLS guarantees that $e(t)$ is orthogonal to $\one$ and $X$:
+The property of the \OLS ~guarantees that $e(t)$ is orthogonal to $\one$ and $X$: